jun-lsh/demon-core-website/demon-core/content/post/resource1.md

 {{< youtube ZVptC60CUWs >}}

 ### Transcript of Report

-Los Alamos Scientific Laboratory of the University of California

 The LA-1 accident occured on the night of August 21, 1945 at 9:55 p.m.
 It involved Haroutune Krikor Daghlian, Jr., the assigned physicist-operator and Private Robert J. Hemmerly, a military guard in the laboratory.